Call Center Workforce Management Guide

 Optimizing Resources, Satisfying Customers

-The term 'workforce management (WFM) solution' refers to management software solutions for contact centers and back offices.
-A WFM solution provides the foundation for delivering high-quality customer interactions; it helps planners put the right person with the right skill sets in the right place at the right time to service customer demand, regardless of the customer's method of contact.
+The term 'workforce management (WFM) solution' refers to management software tools that optimize contact centers and back offices.
+A WFM solution provides the foundation for delivering high-quality customer interactions; it helps planners put the right person with the right skill sets in the right seat at the right time to service customer demand, regardless of the customer's method of contact.

-If that sounds simplistic, achieving WFM's objective is not; it requires the development of and adherence to sound processes.
-Simultaneously satisfying customers, staff, and management is a tricky balancing act for contact center planners, particularly for those still using manual, Excel spreadsheet-driven processes.
-Transformational technologies, like artificial intelligence, significantly enhance operational efficiency and employee engagement by automating the forecasting and scheduling process and strengthening agent performance management and time tracking.
+As any scheduler can attest, achieving those objectives is not easy; it requires balancing a range of operational issues and stakeholder interests, from customers to agents and managers.
+It's even trickier for those still using manual, Excel spreadsheet-driven processes.
+Transformational technologies, like artificial intelligence and automation, used in conjunction with WFM software, significantly enhance operational efficiency and employee engagement by automating the forecasting and scheduling process and strengthening agent performance management and adherence monitoring..

-With multi-channel interactions proliferating and with the need for multi-skilled, geographically dispersed agents growing, planners today face a challenge of unprecedented complexity, and call centers are ripe for improvements.
-Significant savings and profitability increases are certainly possible with a sophisticated WFM software solution playing an important supporting role.
+With multi-channel interactions proliferating, and with the growing demand for multi-skilled, geographically dispersed agents, planners today face challenges of unprecedented complexity.
+Call centers are ripe for improvements.
+Significant operational efficiency gains and customer satisfaction improvements are certainly achievable with WFM software playing a critical role.

 Six WFM Processes